 - Desktop subnet, for IP addresses used for the RDSH server VMs and VDI desktop VMs on that subnet.
 When the internal Unified Access Gateway configuration is specified in the deployment wizard, the Unified Access Gateway VMs also use IP addresses from this subnet.

-Important: The VMs for your VDI desktops, the RDS images, and every server in the pod's RDS farms consume these IP addresses.
+Important: The VMs for your VDI desktops, the RDS-capable images, and every RDSH VM in the pod's farms consume these IP addresses.
 Because this desktop subnet cannot be extended after the pod is deployed, ensure you set this range large enough to accommodate the number of desktops you anticipate you will want this pod to provide.
 For example, if you anticipate this pod should provide over 1000 desktops in the future, ensure this range provides for more than that number of IP addresses.

 - DMZ subnet, for IP addresses used by the optional external Unified Access Gateway configuration.